Efficient Rejection Sampling in the Entropy-Optimal Range: Acknowledgements

 \section{Acknowledgements}

+Comments by the referees are acknowledged.
 This material is based upon work supported by the National Science Foundation under Grant No.~2311983.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.